Modern Mining: Permanent Landscape Damage

-Earthwork’s research of 14 operating U.S. copper mines (accounting for 89% of U.S. copper production) found that 100% had pipeline spills, 92% failed to control mine wastewater and 28% had tailings impoundment failures – polluting drinking water, destroying fish and wildlife habitat, harming agricultural land and threatening public health.
+It’s not a matter of if a mine will pollute, but when, and for how long.
+Earthworks’ research of operating U.S. copper mines (accounting for 89% of U.S. copper production) found that 100% had pipeline spills, 92% failed to control mine wastewater and 28% had tailings impoundment failures—polluting drinking water, destroying fish and wildlife habitat, harming agricultural land and threatening public health.

 Forever polluted water

-Globally, mining also dumps mining waste directly into lakes, river and oceans: over 220 million tonnes each year.
+Globally, mining also dumps mining waste directly into lakes, rivers and oceans: over 220 million tonnes each year.

 Mining has also been tied to violence and human rights abuses, such as funding the decades old conflict in the Congo and human rights abuses surrounding the Conga mine in Peru.